top of page

 Follow these five steps for a thorough fall protection safety harness inspection checklist:

-Inspect the webbing: Run your hands along every strap (shoulders, chest, legs, back, sub-pelvic) on both sides, feeling for irregularities.
+1. Inspect the webbing: Run your hands along every strap (shoulders, chest, legs, back, sub-pelvic) on both sides, feeling for irregularities.
 Hunt for cuts, abrasions, burns, UV damage (stiff or faded spots), chemical exposure (shiny or brittle), or mildew.
-Bend straps into a "U" to expose hidden fibers.
-No fraying over 10% depth, especially at edges near hardware or high-wear zones under padding.
-Example: A small cut from rebar can weaken it 50% under load.
+Bend the straps into a "U" to expose hidden fibres.
+No fraying over 10% of the depth, especially at edges near hardware or in high-wear zones under padding.
+Example: A small cScrutinisebar can weaken it 50% under load.
 Reject and retire if in doubt.

-Check the stitching: Scrutinise all seams, bar tacks, and load points near D-rings.
-Look and tug for pulled, broken, missing, or discoloured threads from UV or chemicals.
+2. Check the stitching: Scrutinise all seams, bar tacks, and load points near D-rings.
+Look for pulled, broken, missing, or discoloured threads from UV or chemicals.
 Secure stitching is your lifeline; one loose bar tack fails dynamic tests per AS/NZS standards.

-Fit test: Don the harness, adjust snugly with no twists, and lock adjusters.
-Move around: dorsal D-ring stays mid-back, straps hold without slip, and it's comfy not restrictive.
+5. Fit test: Don the harness, adjust snugly with no twists, and lock the adjusters.
+Move around: dorsal D-ring stays mid-back, straps hold without slip, and it's comfy, not restrictive.
 Poor fit doubles fall risks.

 Nail this daily, and you're golden for WA sites.
-For formal 6-month checks, tap a competent inspector like those trained at Safety Heights & Rescue.
+For formal 6-month checks, tap a competent inspector, such as one trained at Safety Heights & Rescue.
 Stay safe up there!
 10 steps to harness inspections

 Detailed 6-Monthly Inspection Checklist

-Hey mates, now that you've nailed those daily pre-use checks, it's time to level up to the detailed 6-monthly inspection for your fall protection safety harness.
-Under AS/NZS 1891.4:2025 and WA's Work Health and Safety Regulations 2022, a competent person—like someone trained through our Working at Heights courses at Safety Heights & Rescue—must handle this in a well-lit area with bare hands for that tactile feel.
-Grab calipers, a measuring tape, camera or phone for pics, and a log sheet.
+Now that you've nailed those daily pre-use checks, it's time to level up to the detailed 6-monthly inspection for your fall protection safety harness.
+Under AS/NZS 1891.4:2025 and WA's Work Health and Safety Regulations 2022, a competent person—such as someone trained through our Working at Heights courses at Safety Heights & Rescue—must handle this in a well-lit area with bare hands to maintain tactile feedback.
+Grab callipers, a measuring tape, a camera or phone for pics, and a log sheet.
 Expect to spend 20-30 minutes per harness; the goal is zero defects before it goes back into service for tower work or maintenance gigs in Perth.
 Always reject anything dodgy and tag it "DO NOT USE," as falls caused 24 fatalities across Australia in 2024 per Safe Work Australia data.

 1. Full Webbing Exam (Shoulder, Chest, Leg, Sub-Pelvic, and Back Straps)

 Run your hands and eyes over every inch, front and back, checking for cuts, abrasions, burns, UV fading, chemical stains, mildew, or stretched spots.
 Flex the webbing into a U-bend every 15cm to uncover hidden frays under pads or keepers—twists or knots mean instant reject.
-Measure width and thickness against manufacturer specs; in WA's harsh sun and dust, reject if there's over 20% reduction, signaling strength below 80%.
+Measure width and thickness against manufacturer specs; in WA's harsh sun and dust, reject if there's more than a 20% reduction, indicating strength below 80%.
 Stitching at high-load points must show no pulls, breaks, or separation; contrast threads stay intact.
-If heat damage is suspect, snip a tiny non-critical sample for a burn test—nylon melts into beads, polyester chars—then bin the harness.
+If heat damage is suspected, snip a tiny, noncritical sample for a burn test—nylon melts into beads, polyester chars—then bin the harness.
 Snap photos of measurements and any issues for your records.

 2. Hardware Deep Dive (Buckles, Adjusters, Snap Hooks, Keepers)